JalexChang/cross-media-attribution/README.md

 # cross-media-attribution
-The source code of my research topic 'cross_media_attribution in advertising'
+The source code and experiment results of my research topic 'cross_media_attribution in advertising'.